chettiargautam/Sp02-and-Vitals-Realtime-Monitoring-System/README.md

-# LiveLine :health_worker: :stethoscope:
 ## Background Study -
-- During the covid 19 period, many lives could be saved if they have been admitted early into hospital.
+- During the Covid 19 period, many lives could be saved if they have been admitted early into hospital.
 People had faced difficulty in breathing due to decrement in oxygen saturation level in their blood.
 The early they know about their SpO2 concentration , they faster they can start therpy
 - It is important to identify whether your heart rate sits within the normal range.
 If disease or injury weakens the heart, the organs will not receive enough blood to function normally.
 - Heart attack became common to middle age people, Many a time they find themselves alone in this situation.
 If the family member can get aware they can approach the person at the earliest.
 - For any infectious disease — one of the cardinal signs of infection is raised body temperature.
 Increasing body temperature is a symbol of virus/bacteria intrusion inside the body